UMD: A Globally Connected University

 Once abroad, the student experience is shaped by a variety of factors—host culture, housing, program structure, and social identities.
 EA prepares students for a smooth integration into life in their host country and sets them up to navigate their diverse experiences abroad as they continue to build their own cross-cultural competence.

 While program structure varies, on-site support is integrated into all of our programs to aid students throughout their study abroad experience.
 All students have an on-site contact and participate in an on-site orientation upon their arrival.
-UMD students also benefit from the continued support of campus faculty and staff in College Park, including their EA advisor who is available throughout the term to answer questions and offer guidance.
+Maryland students also benefit from the continued support of campus faculty and staff in College Park, including their EA advisor who is available throughout the term to answer questions and offer guidance.

 Student Privacy